ZAZ #3: The Naked Gun

 Because when I said this where the story begins to change?
 Yeah, something happened mid-trilogy, specifically between parts 1 and 2 1/2: the band broke up!
 Jim Abrahams and Jerry Zucker are gone in the 90s, off to pursue their own projects (Jerry finding particular success with 1990's Ghost); and David Zucker is the sole director, sharing writing credit with Police Squad! co-writer Pat Proft.
 And for 33 1/3, newcomer Peter Segal is directing, with Zucker and Proft now sharing writing credit with Robert LoCash, who started out as an associate producer on 2 1/2.
 You already begin to feel the magic of the trio's earlier masterworks isn't in its perfectly full force here, but it really smacks you in the face if you deign to slog through these guys' future parodies.

 The quality really declines after the Naked Gun films, eventually sinking into the state of Epic Movie, Superhero Movie, Disaster Movie muck as we know it today.
 Though if you're going to wade into them, I'd recommend Hot Shots!
-(Jim Abrahams film with Police Squad! co-writer Pat Proft) and Wrongly Accused (Pat Proft's solo effort, as both writer and director) as the best of them, and no coincidentally two of the earliest ones.
-Because Jerry got out of it, but Jim and especially have David kept their hand in these things all along.
+(Jim Abrahams film with Police Squad! co-writer Pat Proft) and Wrongly Accused (Pat Proft's solo effort, as both writer and director) as the best of them, and not coincidentally two of the earliest ones.
+Because Jerry got out of it, but Jim and especially David kept their hand in these things all along.
 David Zucker wrote and directed the terrible Michael Moore parody/ right wing polemic An American Carol with Bill O'Reilly and, sadly, Leslie Nielson in one of his final roles, then wrote and produced BASEketball in the mid-2000s.
 And they've strongly staked their claim in the Scary Movie franchise after it was taken from The Wayans Brothers.
 You know, I could still find a sporadic laugh or two in Scary Movie 3, but by the time they got to 5?
 I've actually been revisiting all their later era movies, just because I'm fascinated how they could've gone so wrong.

 Of course, there's the influx of other writers.
 Abrahams brought on two new guys for Mafia!
 Zucker and longtime collaborator Robert Weiss only produced Superhero Movie.
 And Aaron Seitzer and Jason Friedberg, who made their debut with Spy Hard, which starred and was produced by Leslie Nielson in the 90s, joined forces with Zucker, Proft and Abrahams on the Scary Movie franchise.
 But ultimately they took the ball and ran with it on all those Date Movie, Meet the Spartans, Starving Games movies on their own.
 You've gotta make sure you're pointing the right fingers in the right directions.

 Also, in one of their commentaries, the trio talk about how, on their later films, they steered away from verbal humor in favor of visual gags, because they translated better in foreign markets... but which also probably had an effect in dumbing down these movies.
-And I've been found a few refreshingly forthcoming interviews with David Zucker, where he's fully aware and open about the genre's decline.
+And I've found a few refreshingly forthcoming interviews with David Zucker where he's fully aware and open about the genre's decline.
 In one with Yahoo, he says, "It becomes watered down.
 I produced Scary Movie 5, [and] that was so watered-down that [it] contributed to ruining the genre, as did all the Friedberg and Seltzer movies.
 [Parody] has come on hard times."
 And this one with MTV clearly nails a major factor I hadn't ever considered: they're no longer in control of what they lampoon: "we made our own movie 35 years, and 30 years ago, and 25 years ago, and 20 years ago.
 And now, you know, I mean, the studio controls this franchise.
 And so we were directed to do Paranormal Activity, Black Swan, I think we added Planet of the Apes.
 And also Mama, and Evil Dead, and Hunger Games, 50 Shades of Grey -- all these things are stated by, demanded by the studio...
 I didn't want to do Hunger Games, but they insisted Hunger Games had to be in it, so we shot it...
 And Evil Dead comes out a week before we do!
 And so we had to spoof the trailer!
 It's really – there is more insanity in making this movie than there is in the movie."
 Wow, okay.
 I always wondered just who thought half of Scary Movie 3 should be about 8 Mile.
 If the writers are no longer allowed to follow their inspiration or mine where they find their best material, well no wonder.

 Anyway, let's get back to The Naked Gun movies, which are actually good.
 All three were released on DVD by Paramount in 2000.
 They've been repackaged, in sets, bundles, etc all through the years since then, but it's always been the same discs.
 Personally, I acquired all three in their 2002 Naked Gun DVD Gift Set[left], which just put the three DVDs in their original 2000 art and cases in a 2002 slip-box.
 Blu-wise, Paramount issued From the Files of Police Squad in 2011, but didn't get around to the sequels until 2015.
 As with the DVDs, they've been reissued and repackaged, together and separately, multiple times, but it's always been the same discs.
 This time I just got them individually, because I bought the original before 2015, so by the time the sequels made it out of the gate, there was no point in getting one of those 3-disc collections.
+And last winter, Paramount released the original Naked Gun newly scanned in 4k on UHD.
+At that point, I kinda knew to hold out, though; and sure enough this winter, the 4k Naked Gun was re-released as part of their 6-disc 'ZAZ: The Collection!', along with Airplane! and Top Secret! making their UHD debuts.

-2002 US Paramount DVD top; 2011 US Paramount BD bottom.
+1) 2002 US Paramount DVD top; 2) 2011 US Paramount BD;

 And the sequel?

-2002 US Paramount DVD top; 2015 US Paramount BD bottom.
+1) 2002 US Paramount DVD; 2) 2015 US Paramount BD.

 Disappointingly, The Smell Of Fear looks like it was taken from a print, which was not the case with the first film.
 This one, despite being a newer blu, more contrasty, with heavier blacks and thicker grain.
 That goes for both the DVD and blu, though it's more noticeable on the latter, where there's an expectation of finer quality that isn't all there.
 Paramount's "everything in 1.78" mandate hasn't changed, though.
 Again, the DVD is technically 1.77:1, while the blu is exactly 1.78:1.
 This time the BD isn't zoomed in, though, and the slight difference in AR is explained by a little horizontal squish, which the BD corrects, giving us extra slivers along the top and bottom while losing slivers on the sides.
 It's a respectable enough transfer given the source, though, I suppose.
 Grain is less consistent and blacks look crushed, but that was true on the DVD, too, and again is probably the fault of not having the OCN for a source.
 A fresh 4k scan could capture the grain and all better, but assuming the negatives are for whatever reason really unavailable, the movie probably wouldn't look much more attractive than it does now.